AI Agent Infinite Loop Protection: Stop Runaway LangChain and CrewAI Costs at the Gateway Layer

 What Doesn't Trigger Detection

-- Different users: Two users sending the same prompt — different API key prefixes, independent counters
+• Different users: Two users sending the same prompt — independent counters per API key

 Configuration

-The defaults (5 hits / 60s window / 30s cooldown) work well for most use cases.
-For high-volume batch processing where legitimate repetition is expected, thresholds can be adjusted via the global config.
+The defaults work well for most use cases.
+For high-volume batch processing where legitimate repetition is expected, the detection window, repeat threshold, and cooldown period can all be adjusted per project.

 Recursive loop protection is built into AI Security Gateway — active on every request with no configuration needed.
 Combined with hard budget enforcement and real-time webhook alerts, your agents can't drain your budget even if they fail.
 Start free or read the docs.